greatibbe/expat-app/README.md

 - **Scan passport** — reads the machine-readable strip, fills Name, Country, Passport number, and passport expiry date.
 - **Scan work permit / other document** — best-effort OCR for non-standardized documents; looks for a permit code and an expiry date near relevant keywords.
 Less reliable than the passport scanner — always double-check.
 - **Duplicate check** — warns you if a passport number you're entering already exists in the registry.
+- **Tap any entry** to open a read-only details popup (all fields + photos), with an **Edit this entry** button inside it if you need to change something.
 - **Search** — matches across every field: names, numbers, dates, addresses, phone numbers.
 - **Expiry alerts** — dashboard shows a live count of documents expiring within 30 days or already expired, with a full tappable list.

 **Admin only:**
 - **Approvals** / **All users** tabs — approve, reject, revoke.
+- **Resets** tab — approve pending password-reset requests; approving sends a real reset email to the address that person signed up with.
 - **Registry** tab — same tools as everyone, plus **Bulk import**, **Delete all**, and a **Show expiring/expired only** filter on the ledger.

 ## Cost